PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 20:13:23
+Last updated: 2024-04-02 20:13:57
-Random Quote: Opportunity is missed by most because it is dressed in overalls and looks like work. - Thomas Edison
+Random Quote: There is no friendship, no love, like that of the parent for the child. - Henry Ward Beecher